wonka-labs/wonka-js/README.md

 ## Windex APIs

 By default, fetching NFTs by Wallet, Collection, or ID requires fetching a series of Solana accounts and external JSON metadata, which can be slow and bandwidth intensive.
 The Wonka Index (windex) is a backend cache that enables blazing fast metadata fetches.
 You can use the following queries to easily fetch NFTs.
+For more details, visit [WINDEX.md](WINDEX.md).

 ### Fetching NFTs by Candy Machine or Collection ID